 Therapy adjunctive to meperidine or other analgesics for control of postoperative pain.

 Sedation in both children and adults, as well as relief of apprehension and production of light sleep from which the patient can be easily aroused.

 Antiemetic therapy in postoperative patients.

-Phenadoz suppositories are contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.
+Phenadoz is contraindicated in comatose states, and in individuals known to be hypersensitive or to have had an idiosyncratic reaction to promethazine or to other phenothiazines.